INTERIOR DESIGN BOOK

-* Book not available yet-to be published end of March 2018
+* Book not available yet-to be published in future.

 by Malinda and William van Zyl

-This book and the illustrations is a labour of love for those passionate about interior design and specific those readers interested in uniquely different individual design ideas and styles.
-The authors have evolved to the point where they were asking themselves: “…so what interior design style do we have?”.
+This book and the illustrations are a labour of love for those passionate about interior design and specific those readers interested in uniquely different individual design ideas and styles.
+The authors have evolved to the point where they asked themselves: "…so what interior design style do we have?".
 They conclude with a specific individual style which will be discussed early in this book with explanations of how this style was identified, researched and established over the years.
-There are just so many individual styles out there, uniquely to every individual or group; the reader will find that this book will prompt every individual to think about their own style.
+There are just so many individual styles out there, uniquely to every individual or group; the reader will find that this book will prompt every individual to think about their style.
 The challenge is to explore, identify and name an own style.
 Every interior designer has his or her own individual preferences, ideas, concept, configurations, combinations, architectural style, artistic style, and more uniquely an own identity.
-More about this exciting process and the challenges the process provides by probing into deep into the unknown head-space of the personal self.
+More about this exciting process and the challenges the process provides by probing into deep into the personal self's unknown head-space.
 It is recommended that the reader makes some notes when reading this book.
-Questions will be asked to the reader after some trends, styles, perceptions, constructs, and more which will prompt the reader to think about their own interior design style, the new possibilities, some adaptations to existing ideas and thinking, some new inclusions, some omissions to existing styles and ideas, and more.
+Questions will be asked to the reader after some trends, styles, perceptions, constructs, and more identified.
+This analysis will prompt the reader to think about their interior design style, the future possibilities (development), some adaptations to existing ideas and thinking some new scope, some omissions to existing styles and ideas, and more.

 Contents (preliminary headings)